Advertiser Disclosure

 Children’s Play Areas

-A children’s play area can be found in the D gates building on the upper level of the open lobby.
-LAS ranks as one of the top kid-friendly U.S. airports.
+A children’s play area is in the D gates building on the lower level of the lobby, but LAS doesn’t rank among the top kid-friendly U.S. airports.

 Baby Facilities

-LAS has nursing pods in all terminal/departure areas:
+LAS has nursing pods in all departure areas:

-• A/B/C gates: located on the connector bridge between the B and C gates
+• A/B/C gates: on the connector bridge between the B and C gates

 Pet Relief Areas

-• Terminal 1: outside security near door 13 and door 30
+• Terminal 1: outside the terminal, curbside, near door 13 and door 30

-• Terminal 3: outside security, east side of the ground transportation area
+• Terminal 3: outside the terminal at the east end of the ground transportation area

 Smoking Areas